sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 where $\hat{Q}(x,a)$ is the estimated expected reward and $\beta$ controls exploration.
 This UCB approach has theoretical guarantees on regret bounds and naturally handles the exploration-exploitation trade-off.

 From an equity perspective, treatment selection systems must explicitly evaluate whether recommendations differ systematically across groups and whether these differences reflect true treatment effect heterogeneity or algorithmic bias.
-We should stratify validation analyses by demographic groups and clinical subpopulations, examining:
+We should stratify validation analyses by demographic groups and clinical subpopulations, examining

-- Recommendation rates: Are treatments recommended at different rates across groups?
+- Recommendation rates — Are treatments recommended at different rates across groups?
-- Treatment effect estimates: Do estimated benefits differ across groups, and are these differences clinically plausible?
+- Treatment effect estimates — Do estimated benefits differ across groups, and are these differences clinically plausible?
-- Uncertainty quantification: Are confidence intervals wider for underrepresented groups?
+- Uncertainty quantification — Are confidence intervals wider for underrepresented groups?
-- Outcome disparities: Do implemented recommendations reduce or exacerbate disparities?
+- Outcome disparities — Do implemented recommendations reduce or exacerbate disparities?

 When treatment recommendations differ across groups, we must distinguish between appropriate individualization based on biological or clinical factors versus inappropriate disparity driven by biased data or models.
 This requires clinical review by diverse teams who can assess whether differences are medically justified.